dudekmichal/gentoo/readme.md

 chroot /mnt/gentoo /bin/bash
 ```

+## 14. reload /etc/profile
-## 14. some settings (those in /etc/profile) are reloaded in memory using the source command
+Some settings (those in /etc/profile) are reloaded in memory using the source command
 ```bash
 source /etc/profile
 ```